scenerystack/community/docs/learn/emitters-and-properties.md

 console.log( scoreProperty.get() );// prints 10, the current value
 ```

+In TypeScript, Property is a generic type, so you can specify the type of the value it holds (e.g., `new Property<number|null>( 0 )` for a number Property).
+This helps with type safety and editor autocompletion.

 **Key points:**

 - **`.link( listener )`:** Registers an observer.
 It immediately calls `listener` with the current value and then again on every change.
 This ensures (for example) that a view is in sync with the model's initial state.